 \begin{appendix}

-\section{The Impact of Variations in the Density Parameters ${\Omega_{i,0}}$}
+\section{The impact of variations in the density parameters ${\Omega_{i,0}}$}

-In our study of the impact of a DE component with time-dependent \acidx{EOS} onto the computation of the evolution of its energy density, we have used in this paper the same density parameters as for the \acidx{LCDM} concordance model.
+In our study of the impact of a DE component with time-dependent EoS onto the computation of the evolution of its energy density, we have used in this paper the same density parameters as for the $\Lambda$CDM concordance model.

 In this appendix, we check our amended code for cases with deviations of the density parameters $\Omega_{i,0}$, compared to the values of $\Lambda$CDM, as a testbed how our modification fares in such situations, and compare the results to those of the standard customary approach.
-In order to provide hard tests, we consider ``exotic'' models, but for components with constant \acidx{EOS} parameter.
+In order to provide hard tests, we considered exotic models, but for components with constant EoS parameter.

-Let us first consider a model without a $\Lambda$-component, while obeying Eq.~\eqref{eq:EQclosureLCDMfull} with vanishing curvature term, i.e. the density parameter for the CDM component is accordingly increased.
+We first considered a model without a $\Lambda$-component, while obeying Eq.~\eqref{eq:EQclosureLCDMfull} with vanishing curvature term, and we increased the density parameter for the CDM accordingly.
 This case is close to the Einstein-de-Sitter model.
-The results can be seen in Figure ~\ref{fig:wConst-L}, which have been calculated using our amended code as well as the original, public code of \acidx{CLASS}.
+The results can be seen in Figure ~\ref{fig:wConst-L}, that were calculated using our amended code as well as the original, public code of CLASS.
 The expansion histories agree very well, resulting in identical values for $H_0$ for both code versions.
 The same agreement can be seen in the respective power spectra of the model universe.
 There is only a minor difference of $\sim 10^{-15}$ in the initial densities in the public version, compared to the amended version.
-We also checked another exotic model, where we modified the density parameters of both baryons and \acidx{CDM} such to make them equal, while leaving the total matter content unchanged.
+We also checked another exotic model, where we modified the density parameters of both baryons and CDM such to make them equal, while leaving the total matter content unchanged.
 (This model has the same expansion history than $\Lambda$CDM, but the spectra differ.)
 For both code versions, we get the same results (not shown here).

-For both exotic models, the initial densities are not much different, because we changed the matter components and/or $\Omega_\Lambda$ which are subdominant in the early Universe.
+For both exotic models, the initial densities are not much different, because we changed the matter components and/or $\Omega_\Lambda$ that are subdominant in the early Universe.
 Therefore, we get basically the same results for both codes.